Page contents

 Are you preserving the ironstone setts, historic paving and historic downpipes across the town centre?

-The ironstone and other natural stone setts currently found across Farnham are an integral part of the town's heritage and contribute positively to the character and appearance of the conservation area.
+The ironstone and other natural stone setts currently found across Farnham are an integral part of the town's heritage.
+Therefore, the ironstone setts and historic paving are being kept where possible.

 The downpipes are privately owned and will not be altered.